postmanlabs/labs-docs/src/pages/docs/administration/SCIM-provisioning/scim-provisioning-overview.md

 Name your key and click **Generate**.
 Copy your new API key for later use and click **Done**.

 > You can revisit this page to manage your SCIM API keys.
-If you regenerate an existing API key, you will have the option to keep the previous key active briefly while you switch over.
+If you regenerate an existing API key, you will have the option to keep the first key active briefly while you switch over.

 To continue enabling SCIM provisioning, see [Configuring SCIM with the SCIM API](#configuring-scim-with-the-scim-api), [Configuring SCIM with Okta](/docs/administration/scim-provisioning/configuring-scim-with-okta/), or [Configuring SCIM with Azure AD](/docs/administration/scim-provisioning/configuring-scim-with-azure-ad/).
-For further information or assistance configuring SCIM, [contact Postman support](https://www.postman.com/support/).
+For further information or help configuring SCIM, [contact Postman support](https://www.postman.com/support/).

 ## Configuring SCIM with the SCIM API